Sound Value Iteration for Simple Stochastic Games: Sound value iteration for stochastic games without end components

 \section{Sound value iteration for stochastic games without end components}

 In this section, we provide the extension of SVI from MDP to SG without ECs.
 We extend it for the second player, building upon previous work~\cite{DBLP:conf/cav/QuatmannK18} by performing necessary dual operations.
 This section serves as an introduction to the basic algorithm, revisiting SVI concepts with additional examples, improved notation, and the part of the correctness proof that was missing in \cite{DBLP:conf/cav/QuatmannK18}.
-Additionally, this section prepares the reader for the more technical discussion on algorithms involving ECs in Sec.~\ref{sec:algorithm-with-ec}.
+Additionally, this section prepares the reader for the more technical discussion on algorithms involving ECs in Section~\ref{sec:algorithm-with-ec}.

-In order to lift Thm.~\ref{thm:svi-mc} from Markov chains to SG, we have to answer the following two questions: 1.
+In order to lift Theorem~\ref{thm:svi-mc} from Markov chains to SG, we have to answer the following two questions: \begin{enumerate} \item[1.]
 How do we pick the strategies $\sigma_k$ and $\tau_k$ that Maximizer and Minimizer use in the $k$-th iteration?
-(Sec.~\ref{sec:svi-strats}) 2.
-How do we pick the lower bound $\glb_k$ and the upper bound $\gub_k$ on the value of all states in $\unknown$?
-(Sec.~\ref{sec:no-ec-bounds}) Finally, Sec.~\ref{sec:algorithm-no-ec} combines the insights into the full algorithm.
+(Section~\ref{sec:svi-strats}) \item[2.]
+How do we correctly pick the lower bound $\glb_k$ and the upper bound $\gub_k$ on the value of all states in $\unknown$?
+We address this in Section~\ref{sec:no-ec-bounds}, building on the notion of decision values (Section~\ref{sec:decision-value}). \end{enumerate}